Wologman/Python_Notes/Object Oriented Programming.md

 Also remember `*args` and `**kwargs`  are ways to set up the function for an unknown number of arguments, or keyword arguments.
 For this example it makes sense, because there are lots of possible arguments that can be used for a Pandas DF, no point trying to include them all here.

 ## Customising python comparison operators
-By default, two objects withe the same values for thier attributes are not equal, since they are still seperate objects, stored in different memory locations, with a different memory reference id.
+By default, two objects withe the same values for their attributes are not equal, since they are still seperate objects, stored in different memory locations, with a different memory reference id.
 However this behaviour can be changed by defining a different equality operator within the class definition.
 Many classes use this, for example Pandas DFs, are considered `==` if the values in them are identical.

 For example below we redefine `==` to be true if the attributes `id` and `name` are equal: